altruios/namshubettulpa/public/namshubettuple/interludes.md

 *Juan walked to the door, intent on leaving...*
 "See you soon."
 *He hung up the phone.*
-~he stood there a moment, his eyes closed.~
+~He stood there a moment, his eyes closed.~
 *He inhaled sharply.*
 "Fuck all that noise - I'm out."
 'Dubai'
 ~Juan's never been to Dubai~
 }
 {%%%%}
 {
 ~Al-tok's body jerked as it took hold.~
-*Al-tok reached upward, bound by leather cuffs tied to metal bars reaching to his sides* 'frail arms'
+*Al-tok reached upward, bound by leather cuffs tied to metal bars reaching to his sides* 'Frail arms'
-*He lowered his arms - then sat up as far as his neck-cuff would allow* *Craning his neck he saw a mirror - his own shaven head* 'sight is a wonder, but only in the front... so much better just to know things.'
+*He lowered his arms - then sat up as far as his neck-cuff would allow* *Craning his neck he saw a mirror - his own shaven head* 'Sight is a wonder, but only in the front... so much better just to know things.'
 ~He heard a door open, the hinged squeaked~
-'a creak cascading down by a function (9001/27003th, 40010/8002th, 17/35th)' ~He very much liked hearing~
+'A creak cascading down by a function (9001/27003th, 40010/8002th, 17/35th)' ~He very much liked hearing~
 "Hello, my name is Robert, Robert Glass"
 ~Al-tok examined him.~
 'A strapping lad in his 30s., What a fitting name.
-yes: this WAS Robert Glass.
+Yes: this WAS Robert Glass.
 Al-tok knew him, from the edges of his dreams'
 "A..."
 *Al-tok gasped, then coughed.*
 ~He tried again~
-*He worked the words slowly - stretching his mouth* ~forcing his voice to work - it came out shallow~ "Al-tok, it what you call me."
+*He worked the words slowly - stretching his mouth* ~Forcing his voice to work - it came out shallow~ "Al-tok, it what you call me."
 "Hello Al-tok: welcome to the human world."
 'Well, I figured as much - better questions:'